 Web scraping is a process that uses automated software for navigating websites to parse and collect useful data from a large number of web pages.
 The data is transformed into structured formats so it could be imported into spreadsheets or databases for human or machine consumption.
 The technique is useful to many industries, including e-commerce.

 Research by the e-tailing group reveals that 94% of online shoppers compare prices before purchasing a commodity.
 With a large number of online stores out there, products and services are no longer unique.
 It only makes sense to do thorough research and price your offerings correctly, so you could maximize conversions while not leaving margins on the table.
+That’s what makes e-commerce price monitoring a popular use case for web scraping.

 Feeding product prices regularly into a dynamic pricing software to track competitors’ prices for the same products has become a mainstay in e-commerce companies.
-Automated price tracking minimizes the time in comparing prices offered by other stores and optimizing your own prices based on the analyzed data.
+Automated price tracking minimizes the time in comparing prices offered by other stores and optimizing their own prices based on the analyzed data.

 Scraping Amazon product listings alone can make a huge difference given Amazon’s expansive product selection and broad outreach.
 According to a study, 74% of U.S. consumers begin their product searches on Amazon.com and use Amazon’s prices as a baseline.
 Not only that, shoppers turn to Amazon for product reviews and ratings to help guide their buying decisions.
 Hence, scraping Amazon to monitor their pricing will help you inform your own pricing as well as help you develop a more competitive marketing strategy.